BeeeOn/gateway/doc/mainpage.md

 * zwave.enable - enable the Z-Wave support

-* zwave.user.path - path to Z-Wave user config data and state
+* zwave.ozw.userPath - path to OpenZWave user config data and state

-* zwave.config.path - path to Z-Wave XML config data
+* zwave.ozw.configPath - path to OpenZWave XML config data

-* zwave.poll.interval - polling interval to be used with older devices
+* zwave.ozw.pollInterval - polling interval to be used with older devices (via OpenZWave)

+* zwave.statistics.interval - interval of reporting statistics of the Z-Wave network

+* zwave.controllers.reset - comma-separated list of home IDs of controllers to be reset once connected

 #### Thermona VPT